roshan-c/Sunshine-App-Automation/README.md

 ## Installation

 1. Clone this repository or download the script.
-2. Install the required Python libraries:
+2. Install the required Python libraries: vdf, glob, pillow and requests

 ## Configuration